fluent/fluentd-docker-image/README.md

 Default configurations are to:

-* listen port `24224` for fluentd forward protocol
+* listen port `24224` for Fluentd forward protocol
 * store logs with tag `docker.**` into `/fluentd/log/docker.*.log` (and symlink `docker.log`)
 * store all other logs into `/fluentd/log/data.*.log` (and symlink data.log)